csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/docs/introduction/SampleTasks.md

 Locators and HTML elements are specific to the CSF.Screenplay.Selenium Extension, but the principle is the same regardless of the extension.

 If there's a well-known value, a URL, a file system path, etc, then represent this value in your code.
 This way it may be referenced by builders and the fluent design of Screenplay Performables.

-### Always implement `ICanReport`, if you can

-Notice how each of the Task classes also implements `ICanReport`?
-One of the features/benefits of Screenplay which we have not yet touched upon is its ability to produce detailed human-readable **Reports** of the Performances.
-By implementing `ICanReport`, you may decide upon the human-readable report text that the current Task emits to describe itself.

-### Tasks may compose tasks

-You may not know, but the first of these sample Tasks is built using only **Actions**.
-The [`EnterTheText`] and [`ClickOn`] builder methods create Actions, which are built into the CSF.Screenplay.Selenium Extension.

-The second sample Task makes use of a **Question** which is built into the same Extension: [`ReadFromTheElement`] followed by `TheText` gets a Question which reads text from the web browser screen.
-On the other hand, the other Performable used by the second Task is itself a Task: `NavigateToTheirShoppingCart`.
-This is fictitious and there is no source code available for it.
-If this scenario were real then it would include whatever logic required to navigate the current user to their shopping cart screen.

-> [!NOTE]
-> Because the manner in which Performables are consumed is the same, regardless of whether they are Actions, Questions or Tasks, Tasks may consume any kind of Performable.

-[`EnterTheText`]: xref:CSF.Screenplay.Selenium.PerformableBuilder.EnterTheText(System.String[])
-[`ClickOn`]: xref:CSF.Screenplay.Selenium.PerformableBuilder.ClickOn(CSF.Screenplay.Selenium.Elements.ITarget)
-[`ReadFromTheElement`]: xref:CSF.Screenplay.Selenium.PerformableBuilder.ReadFromTheElement(CSF.Screenplay.Selenium.Elements.ITarget)

 ## Next: Try Screenplay out for yourself